Top 8 Open Source Dashboards

 • Simple YAML config and HTTP API for data updates.

-• Widgets for text, charts, status indicators.
+• Widgets for text, charts, and status indicators.

 Drawbacks: